-- field access road;

-- Gas and water gathering pipelines; and

-- Underground electricity lines.
+- Gas and water gathering pipelines; and - Underground electricity lines.

-The linear infrastructure detailed above will be contained within two crossing points of the SBICSDA (Figure 1.2).
-At the nominated point of crossing the SBICSDA is approximately 364m wide and 263m wide.
+The linear infrastructure detailed above will be contained within one crossing point of the SBICSDA (Figure 1.2).
+At the nominated point of crossing the SBICSDA is approximately 316m wide.
 The infrastructure will cross the full width of the SBICSDA, however, there will be some flexibility in design and sitting within the Right of Way (RoW).
-The construction disturbance footprint will be restricted to the RoW and a buffer comprising an approximate total of 4.8 hectare area.
+The construction disturbance footprint will be restricted to the RoW and a buffer comprising an approximately 15,600m area (50m x 316m at its widest point).

-The EA authorises, subject to conditions, the construction of the access roads, proposed gas and water gathering pipelines, and electricity lines within PL1088.
+The EA authorises, subject to conditions, the construction of the proposed gas and water gathering pipelines, and electricity lines within PL176/PL1088.